Lancashire Dialect Phrases and Words, Lancashire Slang, And The Lancashire County Flag

 The Lancashire dialect, known colloquially as Lanky, refers to the Northern English vernacular speech of our county, or in other words how we all talk to each other in this area.

-Please note this list is neither extensive, scientifically factual or an accurate countdown or cut-off point.
-It is, as we say in Lancashire, based on the much more gradley no-nonsense reet good method of using yer loaf.
+Please note these lists are an blend of Internet research, talking to people and asking the to r questions.
+It is, as we say in Lancashire, also based on the gradley skill of no-nonsense reet good communication via the method of using yer loaf.

 I spend a lot of my time raising my daughter and hanging out with my family.